Wojtas399/runnoter/README.md

 # Description

 Runnoter is an app which helps you manage your running plan.
-Using this app you can schedule running workouts and competitions, manage status and result of scheduled workouts, follow progress of mileage or weight and store blood test results.
+Using this app you can schedule running workouts and races, manage status and result of scheduled workouts, follow progress of mileage or weight and store blood test results.
+You can also use this app in coach mode which allows you to create your own client network.

 # Features